-Within the first year of monitoring Osprey nests, monitors saw first-hand that polypropylene baling twine can be deadly to both nestlings and adults.
+Within the first year of monitoring Osprey nests in 2009, monitors saw first-hand that polypropylene baling twine can be deadly to both nestlings and adults.
 Ospreys have an affinity for the twine and bring it to the nests where the nestlings and adults get entangled.
 Without humane intervention, the birds most certainly would die.
 Due to the quick action by YVAS Nest Monitors, Dr. Restani and others, arrangements can be made to try to rescue the entangled Ospreys.
-In 2012, three nestlings were entangled (two died and one was freed and fledged normally); in 2013, one nestling was entangled (it was freed and fledged normally); in 2014, four nestlings were entangled (all freed and fledged normally); and in 2015, three nestlings were entangled (one was found dead in the nest and two were freed and fledged normally) and one adult was entangled and died before assistance arrived.
-And these are just the known fatalities.
-See our Osprey and Bailing Twine brochure for more information.
+Along the Yellowstone River, studies show 2 – 4% of nestlings become entangled each year.
+See our Osprey and Baling Twine brochure for more information.

 Not only does loose uncontained twine cause problems for Ospreys, it can also cause injury, suffering and sometimes death by entanglement for other birds, wildlife and domestic livestock.
+Canada Geese and livestock ingest twine.
 Deer and antelope are seen every year with masses of twine on their antlers and horns making it difficult to see, eat or defend against predators.
 It dangles from nests on power poles causing costly power outages and can lead to wildfires.
 In addition, it is a nuisance for highway mowing and field equipment and can cause costly breakdowns.

-If you would like to make a tax deductible donation towards a nesting platform or towards the cost of a bucket truck to rescue Osprey nestlings entwined in baling twine, it can be mailed to Yellowstone Valley Audubon Society, P.O.
+If you would like to make a tax deductible donation to the Twine Recycling Project or to the Osprey Rescue Fund, it can be mailed to Yellowstone Valley Audubon Society, P.O.
 Box 1075, Billings, MT 59103.

 Additional Information and History